Spectral Analysis of Word Statistics: Introduction

-For the remainder of the proof of Theorem \ref{main4}, we let the alphabet be $\Sigma=\{\TA,\TB\}$, so that $k=k_\TA+k_\TB$ and $r=r_\TA+r_\TB$ unless stated otherwise.
-Occasionally, when another letter is needed, such as $\Ti$ in Proposition~\ref{relmm}, we use $\Sigma=\{\TA,\TB,\TC\}$ and it will be clear from the context.
+We make some preparations to the next steps of the proof of Theorem~\ref{main4}.
+For the remainder of the proof of Theorem \ref{main4}, we let the alphabet be $\Sigma=\{\TA,\TB\}$, so that $k=k_\TA+k_\TB$ and $r=r_\TA+r_\TB$ unless otherwise indicated.
+Occasionally, when another letter is needed, such as $\Ti$ in Proposition~\ref{relmm}, we use $\Sigma=\{\TA,\TB,\Ti\}$ and it will be clear from the context.

 The next observation is an immediate consequence of Definition \ref{Wkkr}. \begin{obs} For any $\mathbf{r}=(r_\TA,r_\TB)\leq\kpa=(k_\TA,k_\TB)$, the submodule $W_{(k_a,k_b),r}$ of $W_{(k_a,k_b)}$ is precisely the isomorphic copy of $S^{(k-r,r)}$ inside $W_{(k_a,k_b)} = M^{(k_a,k_b)}$.
 By abuse of notation we write this as $W_{(k_a,k_b),r} = S^{(k-r,r)} \hookrightarrow M^{(k_a,k_b)}$. \end{obs}